AndrewSav/CallersBane-Docker/init/readme.md

 Once you edited either `init.sh` or `init.ps1` make sure that `/c/mnt/docker/callersbane` folder as described above does not exist.
 If it exists it means that you already have Caller's Bane server data and you need to be very sure you want to delete them because once you do - you lost them.
 One way or another make sure that the folder does not exist before running the init.

 I tested this both on Linux and Windows, but on Windows I had to do some work-around for [quirks introduced in the latest version](https://github.com/docker/for-win/issues/1829).
-I tested with version `18.03.1-ce-win65 (17513)` so your milage may vary.
+I tested with version `18.03.1-ce-win65 (17513)` so your mileage may vary.
 Linux is usually much more predictable in that regard.

 This is what the script does: